rust-embedded/discovery/src/07-uart/receive-a-single-byte.md

 # Receive a single byte

-So far we have sending of data from the microcontroller to your computer working.
+So far we can send data from the microcontroller to your computer.
 It's time to try the opposite: receiving data from your computer.
-Luckily `embedded-hal` again got us covered with this one:
+Luckily `embedded-hal` has again got us covered with this one:

 ``` rust
 #![no_main]